-BIG DATA.
-IoT.
-CLOUD COMPUTING AND SMEs IN DEVELOPED COUNTRIES
+BIG DATA, IoT, CLOUD COMPUTING AND SMES IN DEVELOPED COUNTRIES

 Big data has been instrumental to the exponential growth of developed countries, which continue to propel them into the future, building on their wealth of information.
 The United States has used big data in multiple ways, particularly for research and innovation, in addition to creating new products, processes, and techniques while reducing costs.
-Moreover, the nexus of big data, IoT, and cloud industries, including chemical, automotive, construction, and logistical arenas.
-This is reflected in studies on digitalization, such as that by PwC in 2016 surveying over 2,000 companies.
+161 Moreover, the nexus of big data, IoT, and cloud computing allows for synergistic developments which feed one another.
+It is anticipated that by 2025, more than 100 billion devices will be connected to the Internet of Things, generating revenues of nearly USD 10 trillion, in addition to an annual growth rate of 26.91% of the sensors market.
+It is also estimated that profit margins may increase between 11 and 34 percent by 2030 by implementing smart manufacturing in various industries, including chemical, automotive, construction, and logistical arenas.
+163 This is reflected in studies on digitalization, such as that by PwC in 2016 surveying over 2,000 companies.
 Among the findings, investments through 2021 were estimated at \$907 billion, with a substantial focus on R&D, as many organizations anticipate paying back Industry 4.0 investments within two years of their implementation.
-For example, smartsensing platforms, like the Nirone Scanner, can be used for multiple purposes, from on-site measuring in the petrol industry to assessing milk quality control in farming, all the while being linked to the cloud for fast data collection and analysis.
+164 For example, smartsensing platforms, like the Nirone Scanner, 165 can be used for multiple purposes, from on-site measuring in the petrol industry to assessing milk quality control in farming, 166 all the while being linked to the cloud for fast data collection and analysis.
 Moreover, the potential of cloud computing renders it possible for organizations situated thousands of miles apart to have the same access to avant-garde technology.
-For example, Google, NASA, and Lockheed Martin are working with D-wave, a USD 15 million computer that runs 2,000 qubits.
+For example, Google, NASA, and Lockheed Martin are working with D-wave, 167 a USD 15 million computer that runs 2,000 qubits.
 Qubits have superior computing power due to their unique "quantum properties" such as superposition, as 500 qubits can represent what would otherwise be impossible with even more than 2500 classical bits.
+168